Fitness assessments and analysis

 Use your height, weight, circumferences and a seven-site skinfold assessment to estimate your fat and lean body mass.

-Meet with one of our Exercise Specialists to create a baseline fitness assessment tailored to your sport or training level.
-With the help of a trainer, determine which tests are most relevant to your goals.
-This assessment could include any of the following: body composition, muscular strength, endurance, aerobic capacity, flexibility, and more.
+Meet with a certified Exercise Specialist to create a baseline fitness assessment tailored to your fitness goals.
+Determine which tests are most relevant to your goals and receive optimal training feedback based on your results.
+Available tests involve body composition, muscular strength and endurance, aerobic capacity, flexibility and more.

 VO2 Max Testing